Skip to main content

 Evolution and the fractal

-It is implied from many references, from leading biologist's, and mathematicians: 'that evolution has (often) found fractal ways, or has used fractal ways'.
+Many references from leading biologists and mathematicians suggest that evolution has (often) found fractal ways or has used fractal ways.

 This is totally misleading.
 Evolution is a feature of the fractal.
 Evolution is always, and everywhere, fractal.